A billiards-like dynamical system for attacking chess pieces: Trajectories on polygonal boards

-It is natural to extend the notion of rank to a trajectory $T$ in $\calB$.
-We define the {\em rank} of a trajectory $T$ to be the rank of the collection of points in $T$ (recall that the points of the trajectory $T$ must all be distinct).
-We characterize the types of trajectories that are of full rank.
+It is natural to extend the notion of rank to a trajectory segment $T$ in $\calB$.
+We define the {\em rank} of a trajectory segment $T$ to be the rank of the collection of points in $T$ (recall that the points of $T$ must all be distinct).
+We characterize the types of trajectory segments that are of full rank.